Correlation measures of a quantum state and information characteristics of a quantum channel

-The main problem that prevents to prove the conjecture $\widehat{D}_B=\widetilde{D}_B$ consists in the necessity to take the infimum in the definition of quantum discord over POVM with unbounded number of outcomes.
-By Proposition \ref{ext-DB+} this conjecture can be proved by showing that $\widehat{D}_B$ is a lower semicontinuous function on $\S(\H_{AB})$.
+The main problem that prevents to prove this conjecture consists in the necessity to take the infimum in the definition of quantum discord over POVM with unbounded number of outcomes.
+Proposition \ref{ext-DB+}A implies that Conjecture 2 can be proved by showing that $\widehat{D}_B$ is a lower semicontinuous function on $\S(\H_{AB})$.